 Pursuant to each of their respective employment agreements with us, if Messrs.
 Clavelli's, Goldan's or Marino's, as applicable, employment is terminated by us without "cause" or by Messrs.
-Clavelli, Goldan or Marino, as applicable, for "good reason," in each case, within twelve months after a "change in control," as defined in the 2010 Plan, then Messrs.
+Clavelli, Goldan or Marino, as applicable, for "good reason," in each case, within three (3) months prior to a "change of control" (as defined in the 2010 Plan), or eighteen (18) months after a "change of control," then Messrs.
 Clavelli, Goldan or Marino, as applicable, is entitled to receive the following severance benefits, subject to his execution and non-revocation of a release of claims and compliance with the restrictive covenants set forth in his employment agreement: